-A key theme of the WMES - "Connecting to Success"- is Businesses.
-A vibrant local economy is dependent on the wealth generating potential of its businesses, thus making improving business competitiveness an important element of this strategy.
-A key focus for the strategy is innovation and research & development in order to diversify the economic base and create higher value added employment opportunities and ensuring businesses are equipped to meet future demands and compete effectively in the global marketplace.
+A key component of the WMES - "Connecting to Success"- is Businesses.
+A vibrant local economy is dependent on the wealth generating potential of its businesses.
+This making improving business competitiveness an important element of this strategy.
+A key focus for the strategy is innovation and research & development in order to diversify the economic base and create higher value added employment opportunities and ensuring businesses are equipped to meet future demands and compete effectively in national and international markets.